 In discussing T. radicans, we will consider all of its component parts.
 No, we will not give an encyclopedic description, as is commonly found in comprehensive articles.
 Instead, we will demonstrate the plant’s better aspects.

-Most of us are careful to steer clear of poison ivy.
+Most of us steer clear of the pesky stuff.
 The rash otherwise incurred can be severe.
 If we desire to clear it out, we may wear protective clothing.
 And when we remove that, we recognize we need to continue exercising caution since residue remains on that clothing!
 What is the active agent in poison ivy (and oak and sumac) that causes so much concern for those exposed to it?

 Poison Ivy and the Animal World